TomaszWaszczyk/historia.waszczyk.com/src/content/september-16.md

 ---

+Germany’s famed Kurzarbeitergeld programme, which funnels government cash to workers whose hours are cut by employers, is the “gold standard” of furlough schemes, reckons the imf.
+It has been widely imitated across Europe by governments seeking to protect jobs and incomes from the full ravages of covid-19 lockdowns.
+In Germany, under relaxed criteria introduced in March that were extended to nearly 7m workers, it has limited the rise in unemployment to around 600,000 and kept consumer spending buoyant.
+The extraordinary rescue package assembled by Angela Merkel’s government, which also included bridging loans to firms and a suspension of fiscal rules to allow stimulus spending, was broadly endorsed by Germany’s economic establishment.
+It has fuelled a more robust recovery than elsewhere in Europe.
+But two recent decisions have seen that consensus start to fray.
+The first was an extension of Kurzarbeitergeld payments to 24 months.
+The second was a further moratorium on Germany’s strict requirement for overly indebted companies to declare bankruptcy.

+---

 Przyklad labilności słabego społeczeństwa:

 > „W związku z podejrzeniem, że komunikaty Sanepidu mogą negatywnie wpływać na zachowania społeczne i przyczyniać się do eskalacji zjawiska psychozy strachu oraz do wywoływania stanów lękowych u wielu osób, od dnia dzisiejszego zaprzestajemy ich publikowania...”